 1. **Apple**: (who always seems to be in the top 5 of lists like these) Apple has created a seamless and interconnected system across its products and services.
 The interaction between devices like iPhones, Macs, and Apple Watches, combined with services like iCloud and Apple Music, encourages customers to stay within, and even depend on, the Apple ecosystem.

-5. Costco Wholesale: Costco provides bulk items for the everyday American.
-It’s difficult to leave the famed store without spending $200, and not everyone has a place to store a years’ worth of deodorant, and yet, customers will come back again and again and they’ll buy a massive hotdog on their way out the door.
-Despite being aware of the profit loss in their kitchens Costco has stubbornly refused to raise their prices, and a grateful public (including many in our office) continues to walk through their doors, flashing their membership cards in droves, every single day.
+5. **Costco Wholesale**: Costco provides bulk items for the everyday American.
+It’s difficult to leave the massive store without spending $200!
+Despite this, and the fact that not everyone has a place to store a years’ worth of deodorant, customers will come back again and again; and they’ll buy a massive hotdog on their way out the door.
+Those hotdogs, by the way, are a massive loss for the behemoth, and yet, Costco has stubbornly refused to raise their prices, and a grateful public (including many in our office) continue to walk through their doors, flashing their membership cards in droves, every single day.

 If they purchase from you because your products are inexpensive, don’t try to portray yourself as the next luxury brand.
-Lean into your public perception of budget friendly instead–like Walmart did with their magical smiley face that traveled the store lowering prices.
-If you sell meticulously designed custom jewelry, don’t run ads about the incredible value, tell your customers about how your pieces become priceless family heirlooms gilded with meaning and memories.
+Instead, Lean into your public perception of being budget friendly–take a cue from Walmart and their magical smiley face that traveled the store lowering prices.
+Alternatively, if you sell meticulously designed custom jewelry, don’t run ads about the incredible value and cost savings of your craft.
+Tell your customers about how your pieces become priceless family heirlooms gilded with meaning and memories.
 Speak in ways that ring true for both you and your customer.

-Personalized touches in your marketing will go an awfully long way at this point in your marketing.
+Personalized touches will go an awfully long way at multiple points in your marketing.
 Are customers receiving your marketing in the language they speak at home?
 Is your information easy to access whenever and however they need it?
 If they want to find you again do they have to troll their own inbox or are you always at their fingertips?
 Do they know what to expect each time they interface with you?
 Your customers need to feel like you know them, and they know you.